 If there are no opponent's discs on the board and a shooter's disc winds up in the 10 Zone or the 5 Zone, it's removed from the board.
 This rule is designed to prevent players from being excessively defensive by "hiding" their discs behind pegs.
 Some players don't use this rule, but it is used at the World Crokinole Championship.

-Shooting With One or More Opponent's Discs on the Board
+Shooting With the Opponent's Discs on the Board

 If one or more opponent's discs are on the board, the shooter must try to hit one of them.
 NOTE: This can be done directly, by ricochet off a post or another disc, or even by knocking another of the shooter's discs into one of the opponent's discs.